Problem

 - If the switch stays up, all’s well, it was just a temporary problem.

-If this doesn’t work
+If resetting the switch doesn’t work

 If the switch flips back down, or it only stays on for a while, there is a problem in the circuit that needs investigating by a professional electrician.